dastrobu/vincenty/README.md

 ellipsoid in general.
 The generalization to ellipsoids, which are not oblate spheroids is not further considered here, hence the term ellipsoid will be used synonymous with oblate spheroid.

-The distance between two points is also know as the [Vincenty distance](https://en.wikipedia.org/wiki/Vincenty's_formulae).
+The distance between two points is also known as the [Vincenty distance](https://en.wikipedia.org/wiki/Vincenty's_formulae).

 Here is an example to compute the distance between two points (the poles in this case) on the